Kanthala joins Hamilton Health Care System - News Break

 Kanthala joins Hamilton Health Care System

-Dr. Abhijit Kanthala says his father, an ophthalmologist, was his role model for becoming a doctor.
-"I watched as he (father) went to remote camps to give people the needed access to care," says Kanthala.
-"He listened and addressed their problems beyond eye health, making policies for helping those in need as a medical director -- all while personally battling cancer and stroke.
+Abhijit Kanthala, MD, says his father, an ophthalmologist, was his role model for becoming a doctor.
+“I watched as he (father) went to remote camps to give people the needed access to care,” says Kanthala.
+“He listened and addressed their problems beyond eye health, making policies for helping those in need as a medical director – all while personally battling cancer and stroke.
 He never backed down and pushed himself out of adversity.
-He taught me to be a patient champion and do the best for the patient and family members."www.dailycitizen.news
+He taught me to be a patient champion and do the best for the patient and family members.”www.northwestgeorgianews.com